 “Then, each year, draw down your portfolio by a figure close to the current inflation rate if you had a positive return for the prior year.
 Each year, calculate your withdrawal rate (how much you are planning to withdraw by the current balance).”

 “It sounds complicated, but this system is very easy to calculate and understand,” he says.
 “It will allow you to begin with a higher withdrawal than the 4 percent rule.
 Better yet, it provides guardrails, which most people have no idea how to create.”

-“If you are concerned about unpredictability, then a lifetime annuity with inflation protection and spousal support is the way to go,” says Brock.
+Anyway, if you are concerned about unpredictability, then a lifetime annuity with inflation protection and spousal support might be the way to go.

 And, you can now get pretty sophisticated with annuities.
 “In years past, the alternative to riding out a bumpy stock market while trying to create a steady retirement income was to take the money out of the market and put it into an immediate annuity,” notes Sean Clark, principal with York Independents, in York, Pennsylvania.